A key function of Projects Abroad is ensuring the health and safety of our volunteers, partners and host communities.

 However, in general we believe that something is better than nothing.
 We don't agree with those who say that service is an all or nothing choice: either devote your life to it or do nothing at all.

-We are also confident that we can use volunteers of all ages and levels of experience to make a positive contribution at our Childcare placements.
+We are also confident that we can use volunteers of all ages and levels of experience to make a positive contribution to our Childcare placements.
 A big factor in this is the structure of our Projects.
 This can only be achieved because of our unrivaled standards of staff support.